-Exercise has been proven to have a positive effect on your motivation, learning capabilities, memory and overall performance.
-You will find that the better shape you’re in has a direct correlation with your ability to function and learn more efficiently.
+Exercise has been proven to have a positive effect on your motivation.
+It also improves your learning capabilities, memory and overall performance.
+You will find that your physical fitness directly affects your ability to function and learn more efficiently.

 In his book, “Spark: The Revolutionary New Science of Exercise and the Brain”, Ratey reveals a study done by Duke University where exercise was researched against the effects of Zoloft on happiness.

-This 16-week study, performed by James Blumenthal, was called SMILE (Standard Medical Intervention and Long-term Exercise) and revealed that exercise was just as effective as taking the Zoloft medication.
+This 16-week study, performed by James Blumenthal, was called SMILE (Standard Medical Intervention and Long-term Exercise).
+This study revealed that exercise was just as effective as taking the Zoloft medication.

 Digging further into how exercise helps you create lasting and powerful change, Charles Duhigg reports that this “keystone habit” leads to seemingly unrelated good life habits.

-Simply exercising at least one time per week will help you create positive habits and results such as: smoking less, eating healthier, better work productivity, decreased credit card spending and improved patience when dealing with friends and family.
+Simply exercising at least one time per week will help you create positive habits.
+It also results in smoking less, eating healthier, better work productivity, decreased credit card spending, and improved patience when dealing with friends and family.

 How do You Know Where You Need to Improve?